rkuram/Beginner-Physical-design/README.md

 - Provide the necessary load capacitance.
 - Provide the necessary simulation commands.

-Important parameters of Timing Characterization:
+**Important parameters of Timing Characterization**:

-- Rise Delay: Time taken for waveform to rise from 20% to 80% of VDD.
+- **Rise Delay**: Time taken for waveform to rise from 20% to 80% of VDD.
-- Fall Delay: Time taken for waveform to fall from 80% to 20% of VDD.
+- **Fall Delay**: Time taken for waveform to fall from 80% to 20% of VDD.
-- Propagation Delay: Measured between 50% of Input transition to 50% of Output transition.
+- **Propagation Delay**: Measured between 50% of Input transition to 50% of Output transition.

 ### Lab:

-- Pin Placement by auto arranging
+- **Pin Placement by auto arranging**

 ![PIC10](https://github.com/rkuram/Beginner-Physical-design/blob/main/Images/Day2_Lab_1.PNG)

-- Running placement with setting aspect ratio and utilization factor
+- **Running placement with setting aspect ratio and utilization factor**

 ![PIC11](https://github.com/rkuram/Beginner-Physical-design/blob/main/Images/Day2_Lab_2.PNG)

-- Placement log file
+- **Placement log file**

 ![PIC12](https://github.com/rkuram/Beginner-Physical-design/blob/main/Images/Day2_Lab_3.PNG)

-- Layout area after placement
+- **Layout area after placement**

 ![PIC13](https://github.com/rkuram/Beginner-Physical-design/blob/main/Images/Day2_Lab_4.PNG)

 ## Day3: Design characterize one library cell using MAGIC Layout tool and ngSPICE

 On Day3, SPICE deck creation for an CMOS inverter along with the art of layout including DRC layout rules was explained.
 SPICE deck formation contains information like connectivity of the netlist, values, and information about nodes.
 The W/L ratio of CMOS impacts the co Conductivity and the width of pmos is generally maintained around 2 to 2.5 times of width of nmos.
-CMOS robustness is defined byt eh switching threshold (vm), which is a parameter defining the conditions Vin = Vout, Vgs = vds, and Idsp = -Idsn.
+CMOS robustness is defined byt eh switching threshold (vm), which is a parameter defining the conditions

+- Vin = Vout
+- Vgs = vds
+- Idsp = -Idsn.

 ![PIC14](https://github.com/rkuram/Beginner-Physical-design/blob/main/Images/Day3_1.PNG)

-Netlist description of CMOS:
+**Netlist description of CMOS**:

 - M1 <drain> <gate> <source> <substrate> pmos W=<#>u L= <#>u
 - M2 <drain> <gate> <source> <substrate> nmos W= <#>u L=<#>u

-Command for DC Analysis:
+**Command for DC Analysis**:

 .dc Vin <low level> <high level> <step increase>

-Command for transient analysis:
+**Command for transient analysis**:

 .tran <Tstep> <Tstop>

-Art of layout and DRC rules:
+**Art of layout and DRC rules**:

 The art of layout uses Euler’s path and stick diagram to design the layout according to the DRC rules provided by the foundry.

 ![PIC15](https://github.com/rkuram/Beginner-Physical-design/blob/main/Images/Day3_2.PNG)

-16-Mask CMOS Process steps:
+**16-Mask CMOS Process steps**:

 - Substrate Selection: Selection of base layer on which other regions will be formed.
 - Create active region for transistors: SiO2 and si3N2 deposited.
 Pockets created using photoresist and lithography.
 - Nwell & Pwell formation: Pwell uses boron and nwell uses phosphorous.
 Drive in diffusion by placing in high temp furnace.